Topic Collection Cover Page

 Topic Collection

 Patient data is as voluminous as it is vital.
-Recent disasters have highlighted the need for patient data to be accessible by emergency medical providers.
-Many healthcare facilities have switched to using electronic health records (EHR) to store patient health history and other data, but many still use paper tracking systems.
-There are several Health Information Technology/EHR programs available, making interoperability a challenge.
-Lessons learned from recent disasters highlight both the utility of these programs and the challenges associated with data collection, access, quality, and transfer capabilities.
+Recent cyber-attacks, disasters, and the COVID-19 pandemic have highlighted the need for patient data to be protected and accessible by emergency medical providers.
+Most health care facilities use electronic health records (EHR) to store patient health history and other data.
+There are multiple Health Information Technology/EHR software programs available, making interoperability a challenge.
+Recent lessons learned highlight both the utility of these programs and the challenges and risks associated with data collection, access, quality, and transfer capabilities.
 The resources in this Topic Collection include guidance and lessons learned specific to EHR.
+While ASPR TRACIE strives to share the most current resources in our Collections, some of those included herein are considered “classics” by our cadre of subject matter experts.

 Access the following ASPR TRACIE Topic Collections for additional, related information: Communication System; Cybersecurity; Information Sharing; and Virtual Medical Care.